The Course

 The Eighth - Lang Knowe - Par 4 - S.I.
 1

-The Eight, Lang Knowe, is the hardest hole.
+The Eight, Lang Knowe, is the hardest hole according to the stroke index but some say the third is harder.
 Surprisingly, it is only 367 yards from the medal tee, a par 4 for the gents and a par 5 for ladies.
 Trees line the view from an elevated tee to a rocky bank crossing the fairway.
-Gentlemen golfers have to carry this bank onto the fairway that slopes towards the tee and to the right, reducing the run of the ball and taking a sliced ball towards the rough and whinns.
-Ladies may lay up their tee shots in front of the bank.
-The second shot requires a medium to long iron shot, add 2 clubs to your club selection, to reach uphill to the green that is slightly elevated.
+Gentlemen golfers have to carry this bank onto the fairway that slopes to the right towards the ninth tee.
+This reduces the run of the ball taking a sliced ball towards trouble.
+Ladies and elderly gents may lay up to the front of the bank.
+The second shot requires a medium to long iron shot.
+Add 2 clubs to your club selection to reach the raised green.
 The marker pole is at the back of the green.

 The Ninth - Ken View - Par 4 - S.I.
 9

 The Ninth, Ken View, is downhill from the tee all the way to the clubhouse.
-The player may either play to the level area next to the second tee or go for a longer drive that risks ending up in a whinn or a bank covered in semi rough.
-Long hitters may go for the green and indeed Ally Neil holed his tee shot in 1997.
+The player may either play to the level area next to the second tee or go for a longer drive that risks ending upon the bank covered in semi rough.
+Long hitters may go for the green.
+Ally Neil holed his tee shot in 1997.
 The green slopes away from the player whose second shot is best pitched short and left to roll down the green, preferably finishing below the hole for an uphill putt.